Payroll Tax Guide:

-Rhode Island - Netchex
+Rhode Island Tax Guide for Employers (2026) - Netchex

 Everything employers need to know about Rhode Island payroll tax obligations — updated March 2026.